dbarsam/blog/content/articles/2021-01-22-blog-article-resources/note.md

 └── pelican.conf.py
 ```

-The `articles` and `pages` are both separate types of content and have their own distinctinct discover option, the respective `ARTICLE_PATH` and `PAGES_PATH` options.
+The `articles` and `pages` are both separate types of content and have their own distinct discover option, the respective `ARTICLE_PATH` and `PAGES_PATH` options.
 However, the `images` and `pdf` are static files and are discovered by the `STATIC_PATHS` option.
 These are all documented in the [url settings] section of the options page.

-However, the images and pdfs in that structure are separateed from their respective articles.
-This makes sense if these assets are meant to be accesible from any article or page in the website.
+However, the image and pdf files in that structure are separated from their respective articles.
+This makes sense if these assets are meant to be accessible from any article or page in the website.

 However if those assets are article specific, then this layout does not make sense.
 As more articles are added to this structure it will be harder and harder to track which asset belongs to with files.